 EXEMPLUM.
 In the civil law.
-Copy; a written authorized copy.
-This word is also used in the modern sense of "example,"-ad exemplum constituti singulares non trahi, exceptional things must not be taken for examples.
+Copy; a of the judgment within the jurisdiction where written authorized copy.
+This word is also it is so indorsed. used in the modern sense of "example."-ad exemplum constituti singulares non trahi, exceptional things must not be taken for examples.
 Calvin.

 EXEMPT, v.
 To relieve, excuse, or set free from a duty or service imposed upon the general class to which the individual exempted belongs; as to exempt from militia service.
+Jones v.
+Wells Fargo Co.
+Express, 83 Misc.
+508, 145 N. Y. S. 601, 602.
 See 1 St. at Large, 272.